 As a service organization, it is imperative to verify that effective internal controls are in place to establish trust and confidence for end-users of the service being provided.
-This is where a SOC report comes into play.
+This is where a System and Organization Controls (SOC) Report comes into play.

 A common example of a service provider is one that provides outsourced payroll services.
 Companies that utilize the outsourced services need to have trust and confidence that the payroll information being produced is accurate, timely, complete, and secure.
 To help gain this assurance, end users can request a SOC report to verify the payroll processing company has effective internal controls in place.
 Other common examples of service providers include claims administration, cloud service providers, human resources support services, lending services, and Software-as-a-Service (SaaS) companies.